 'Memories of Service' RAF100 Centenary Garden wins GOLD at RHS Spring Festival Malvern 2018.

-We are very proud and excited to announce that our show garden 'Memories of Service' will be an official project of the RAF100 Appeal at this years RHS Malvern Spring Festival 2018.
+We are very proud and excited to announce that our show garden 'Memories of Service' supporting the RAF100 Appeal won a coveted RHS Gold medal.

-The show garden will be a celebration of the centenary of the formation of the Royal Air Force (RAF) in 1918.
-In addition the garden will commemorate the ending of the First World War one hundred years ago.
+The show garden a celebration of the centenary of the formation of the Royal Air Force (RAF) in 1918 features references to the heritage of the RAF whilst also looking to the future.

-We are extremely honoured and excited that the Three Counties Agricultural Society have elected for the garden to remain in-situ at the Three Counties show ground as a permanent tribute to those who have served and continue to serve in the RAF and would like to thank the Royal Horticultural Society and the Three Counties Agricultural Society for their tremendous support.
+We are extremely honoured that the garden will remain as a permanent tribute to those who have served and continue to serve in the RAF and would like to thank the Three Counties Agricultural Society and the Royal Horticultural Society for their tremendous support.

 About the Garden

 The garden 'Memories of Service' is informed by garden's designer Martyn Wilson and his own and four generations of his families service in the RAF.
-But also by the comradeship, friendship and memories that means so much to all who have served in the RAF.
+But also by the comradeship, friendship and memories that means so much to all who have served in the RAF and featured on BBC 2 Gardeners' World.

-The garden is entered by steel gates that will be laser cut with the words RAF100 to commemorate this significant milestone in the RAF’s proud history.
+The garden is entered by steel gates laser cut with the words RAF100 to commemorate this significant milestone in the RAF’s proud history.

 Surrounded on four sides by hedging two sides will include Corten steel panels, laser cut with different periods reflecting the RAF’s proud history whilst also looking to the future.

 The garden is crossed by four elliptical pathways which are informed by the shape of a four bladed propeller.
 The pathways arrive at a rounded central seating area, a space for reflection and discussion which will feature a central sculpture formed from aircraft parts.

-A mixture of topiary shaped balls will be a reference to radar and the so called ‘Golf Balls” at RAF Fylingdales and nearby at the former RAF Defford, Worcesterhsire a home of early radar research.
+A mixture of topiary shaped balls will be a reference to radar and the so called ‘Golf Balls” at RAF Fylingdales and nearby at the former RAF Defford, Worcestershire a home of early radar research.